bruxy70/Garbage-Collection/README.md

 <details>

 ## Garbage Collection custom card
-You can use the custom  [garbage collection card](https://github.com/amaximus/garbage-collection-card) developped by @amaximus.
+You can use the custom  [garbage collection card](https://github.com/amaximus/garbage-collection-card) developed by @amaximus.

 <img src="https://github.com/amaximus/garbage-collection-card/blob/master/garbage_collection_lovelace.jpg">

 ## With images (picture-entity)
 This is what I use (I like images).
-I use a horizontal stack of picture-entities, with `card-templater` plugin ([Lovelace Card Templater](https://github.com/gadgetchnnel/lovelace-card-templater)) to show number of days:
+I use a horizontal stack of picture-entities, with `card-templater` plugin ([Lovelace Card Templater](https://github.com/gadgetchnnel/lovelace-card-templater)) to show the number of days:

 <img src="https://github.com/bruxy70/Garbage-Collection/blob/master/images/picture-entity.png">

-(The `state` is designed to be used like traffic lights, this is why it has 3 values.
+(The `state` is designed to be used as traffic lights.
+That's why it has 3 values.
 You obviously cannot use this with `verbose_state`)

 This is the configuration
 ```yaml